Listen to the podcast

 Read Rick’s 31-Day Devotions

-How you think about others will determine the quality of the soul care that you will provide to them.
-One of the most important keys to remember when it comes to discipleship is that all your disciple-making falls within the parameters of speck fishing.
+How you think about others will determine the quality of the soul care you will provide.
+One of the most important keys to remember when it comes to discipleship is that all your disciple-making falls within a “speck fishing parameter.”
+Let me explain.

 The person who believes he is a servant of all is in a better position to accomplish redemptive soul care initiatives in the lives of those who need to change.